 * Army National Guard field kitchen runner-up: 212th Support Maintenance Company, Medina, Ohio.

 During the evaluation portion, IFSEA and JCCoE personnel teamed up to form committees to judge each category.
 They traveled the globe to obtain first-hand knowledge of how food service specialists perform in dining facility and field kitchen operations.
 The evaluation focused on many areas including sanitation, nutrition, record keeping and food preparation procedures.
 Each committee is comprised of one IFSEA civilian and two military representatives.

 The Connelly program was established in March 1968 and is named for the late Philip A. Connelly, former IFSEA president, who was responsible for obtaining that organization's sponsorship with the Army.

 Its objectives include: improving the professionalism of food service personnel in order to provide the best quality product and service to military members; and providing recognition for excellence in the preparation and serving of food in Army dining facilities and during field kitchen operations.

-The food service staffs of these units deserve special recognition for their contribution toward improving the Army's food service program and for their efforts in enhancing the quality of food service provided to warfighters.
+The food service staffs of these units deserve special recognition for their contributions toward improving the Army's food service program and for their efforts in enhancing the quality of food service provided to warfighters.